stoically/webextensions-jsdom/README.md

 ### WebExtensions JSDOM

-When testing [WebExtensions](https://developer.mozilla.org/Add-ons/WebExtensions) you might want to test your browser_action default_popup, sidebar_action default_panel or background page/scripts inside [JSDOM](https://github.com/jsdom/jsdom).
+When testing [WebExtensions](https://developer.mozilla.org/Add-ons/WebExtensions) you might want to test your browser_action/page_action default_popup, sidebar_action default_panel or background page/scripts inside [JSDOM](https://github.com/jsdom/jsdom).
 This package lets you do that based on the `manifest.json`.
 It will automatically stub `window.browser` with [`webextensions-api-mock`](https://github.com/stoically/webextensions-api-mock).

 ### Installation